karloscarweber/donuts/README.md

 There are 3 main areas
 1. lib -> Literally copied camping into it so we could mess around here without fussing around with another repo yet.
 2. app -> Where the "ideal" app structure would go.
-3. devnotes -> A folder with notes about how things work, or could work.
+3. notes -> A folder with notes about how things work, or could work.

 The IDEA is to get a prototype working with RACKUP.
 This Readme will probably eveolve to remove lots of notes and instead become a vision document.